 Strings for the Jim Beam Devil's Cut Hollow Body

 I am so tempted to just say 'Why bother?' ... but honestly, if one invested in some better pickups, it might make a world of difference.
-Noting that to upgrade the PUs would possibly cost as much as the guitar is presently worth.
+Noting that to upgrade the PUs could readily cost more than the guitar is presently worth.
 Therefore good strings are the go - and my preference would be D'Addario XL-120s.
 These have helped to modestly improve the sound.
 Slightly heavier jazz strings (as per a real ES-335) may squeeze some extra tone out of this guitar, but bear in mind that would quite likely also require a truss rod tweak.
 The neck seems to be quite sensitive.

 Value for Money